Devodwotidas/Devodwoticoder/README.md

 # Devodwoticoder
-to become computer science enginner and self coder and also android app developer.
+to become Computer Science Enginner and Self Coder and also Frontend developer.